 New Student Orientation FAQs

-The University is excited to host in-person one-day Orientation sessions for the Class of 2025!
-The in-person sessions will take place on on June 21, 22, 24, 25, 28, 29, and July 1 & 2.
-Students will be able to sign up for a one-day Orientation session through their application status page beginning on May 3, 2021.
+The University is excited to host in-person two-day (one-overnight) Orientation sessions for the Class of 2026!
+The in-person sessions will take place on on June 21-22, June 23-24, June 27-28, and June 30-July 1.
+Students will be able to sign up for a one-day Orientation session through their application status page beginning in early May 2022.

 During each New Student Orientation session, we will be hosting a variety of presentations to allow our newest Royals to prepare for the transition to campus in the fall.
 This experience will provide an opportunity for you to connect with peers, meet your Orientation Assistants, and begin to explore how to prepare for life both inside and outside of the classroom.
 Please bring any questions you have about academics, life at Scranton, or the University in general and we will be ready to answer them!

 Each student (along with any registered parent/guest) will attend a their Orientation session in-person in late June / early July.
 Students will learn about acclimating to campus life and a variety of campus resources that can assist them with the transition to college.
 There will be full schedule tracks for both students as well the registered parent/guest.
-Please see the sample schedules below for a preview of what to expect:
+A sample schedule will be available in mid-May, however, for planning purposes, Orientation sessions will start at 9:00 AM on the first day and end on the second day around with lunch starting at 12:30 PM.

 We will be share additional information and resources throughout the summer.
 Students are encouraged to follow the Center for Student Engagement on Instagram and regularly check their Scranton.edu email account to learn more information about the upcoming fall semester.
 We are excited to help you prepare for your transition to college!
 More information will be shared in July.